How To Sterilize The Dental Instruments - A Complete Guide

 Packaging of instruments should be done in a low contamination area with clean hands or wearing gloves.
 Sterilization pouches are made of plastic/paper material for proper visibility of the instruments placed inside and the paper side comes with an inbuilt indicator for verification of sterilization.
-It also assures proper maintenance of the sterility and safe transportation of the kit after sterilization for dental surgical procedures.
+The Dental Sealing Machine that assures proper maintenance of the sterility and safe transportation of the kit after sterilization for dental surgical procedures.

 It is a process that destroys all types of microorganisms, bacteria, viruses, fungi and vegetative spores on the surface of an instrument to prevent cross-contamination and disease transformation.
 Disinfection is a process by which the bacteria and fungi get removed and become harmless.
 So disinfection is not a substitute for sterilization.
 The advantages of the sterilization process include:

 · It eliminates the growth of bacteria on the surface of the instruments.